-We evaluated Chameleon on a Sony PCG-V1CPK laptop equipped with a Transmeta Crusoe processor and 128MB RAM.
-The operating system was Red Hat Linux 9.0 with a modified version of kernel 2.4.20-9.
-To compare Chameleon with other DVFS approaches, we implemented three OS-based DVFS techniques proposed in the literature: (i) PAST [24], (ii) PEAK [12], and (iii) AVG_n [11], all of which are interval-based system-wide DVFS techniques.
-Our experiments involve running applications under six different configurations: (i) with DVFS disabled-the CPU always runs at the maximum speed (denoted as FULL), (ii) using the hardwired LongRun technology, (iii) using PAST, (iv) using PEAK, (v) using AVG_n , and (vi) using Chameleon (where LongRun is disabled for poweraware applications but enabled for legacy applications).
+We evaluated Chameleon on a Sony Vaio PCG-V1CPK laptop equipped with a Transmeta Crusoe processor and 128MB RAM.
+The operating system is Red Hat Linux 9.0 with a modified version of Linux kernel 2.4.20-9.
+To compare Chameleon with other DVFS approaches, we implemented three OS-based DVFS techniques proposed in the literature: (i) PAST [28], (ii) PEAK [15], and (iii) AVG_n [14], all of which are interval-based system-wide DVFS techniques.
+Our experiments involve running applications under six different configurations: (i) with DVFS disabled-the CPU always runs at the maximum speed (denoted as FULL), (ii) using the hardwired LongRun technology, (iii) using PAST, (iv) using PEAK, (v) using AVG_n , and (vi) using Chameleon (where LongRun is disabled for power-aware applications but enabled for legacy applications).

-The energy consumption of the processor during an interval T is computed as where n is the number of available frequency/voltage combinations on the processor, p_i denotes the power consumption of the processor when running at the ith frequency/voltage combination, and t_i represents the time spent at the ith frequency/voltage combination during the interval T. We modified the Linux kernel to record the energy consumption of the TM5600 processor using Equation 4 and Table 1.
-Given the energy consumption of the processor during an interval T, the average power consumption of the processor during this interval is computed as $power{avg} = \frac{energy}{T}$.
-Our experiments showed that PEAK always consumed the least processor energy among all DVFS techniques.
-However, it trades its energy savings with an unacceptably high performance degradation for time-sensitive multimedia and interactive applications.
-For example, video decoding of a 30 minutes clip took an extra 16.6 minutes, resulting in poor performance.
-Therefore, we omit the results of PEAK in the rest of this paper and refer the readers to [13] for these results.
+The energy consumption of the processor during an interval T is computed as where n is the number of available frequency/voltage combinations on the processor, p_i denotes the power consumption of the processor when running at the ith frequency/voltage combination, and t_i represents the time spent at the ith frequency/voltage combination during the interval T. We modify the Linux kernel to record the energy consumption of the

-$$energy = \sum{i=1}^{n} p_i t_i \tag{4}$$
+$$energy = \sum{i=1}^{n} p_i t_i \tag{3}$$